Polokwane: Railways

 The city is connected to Johannesburg and other major centres by rail.
 Agricultural produce in the area, including tomatoes, citrus fruit, sugar cane, peanuts, tea, bananas, and avocados, is also transported by freight rail.

 Society and culture

 Media

-The South African Broadcasting Corporation has a branch in the city.
-The city also hosts a branch of the country's largest independent radio station, Jacaranda RM/FM, which is broadcast from either Pretoria, Nelspruit or Pietersburg/Polokwane.
+The South African Broadcasting Corporation (SABC) has a branch in the city.
+The city also hosts a branch of the country's largest independent radio station, Jacaranda RM/FM, which is broadcast from either Pretoria, Nelspruit or Polokwane itself.

 The first commercial radio station in Limpopo, CapricornFM, broadcasts from the city.
 Two additional radio stations are also situated in Polokwane.
 These include Energy FM and Munghana Lonene FM.